-The carrying amounts of goodwill arising from acquisition of subsidiary companies are as follows:
+The carrying amount of goodwill arising from acquisition of subsidiary company is as follows:

 Group

-2015 2014 RM
+2016 2015

-RM
+RM RM

 Property development segment:

 Karambunai Resorts Sdn.
 Bhd.
 14,937,416 14,937,416

-The recoverable amount of this CGU is determined based on the fair value less costs to sell.
+The recoverable amount of this CGU is determined based on the fair value less costs to sell off the development properties.
 The fair value less costs to sell is based on observable market prices for similar assets.
-The fair values of the development properties are estimated based on market values of comparable properties for Karambunai land.
+The fair values of the development properties are estimated based on market values of comparable properties for Karambunai land as disclosed in Note 4(d) to the financial statements.